Backend Django tests

 queries_captured() that captures the SQL queries used by

 the backend during a particular operation.
 We make assertions about

-those queries, often simply asserting that the number of queries is
+those queries, often simply by using the

 The Zulip backend has a mechanism where it will fetch initial data